agonzale34/sdc-lane-lines-detection/writeup.md

 ![results](result_images/result2.png)

-## - Potential shortcomings with my pipeline
+## Potential shortcomings with my pipeline
-One potential shortcoming would be what would happen when the lines on the road have minimal difference because the canny transform can't detect edges
+One potential shortcoming would be the case when the lines on the road have minimal difference because the canny transform can't detect edges

-Another shortcoming could be if there is a car in front with a small distance (inside the region of interest) in these case the draw lines function will mess up the average of each lane line.
+Another shortcoming could be if there is a car close enough of the camera (inside the region of interest) in these case the draw lines function will mess up the average of each lane line.

-### - Possible improvements to my pipeline
+### Possible improvements to my pipeline

 A possible improvement would be to apply better color filters at the input image in order to get better edges detection.

-Another potential improvement could be to tweak more the parameter for better performance.
+Another potential improvement could be to tweak the parameters for better performance.